kircherlab/MPRAsnakeflow/docs/config.rst

 For each assignment you want to process you have to give him a name like :code:`example_assignment`.
 The name is used to name the output files.

 :alignment_tool:
     Alignment tool configuration that is used to map the reads to the oligos.

+    :split_number:
+        To parallize mapping for assignment the reads are split into :code:`split_number` files.
+E.g. setting to 300 means that the reads are split into 300 files and each file is mapped in parallel.
+This is only useful when using on a cluster.
+Running the workflow only on one machine the default value should be used.
+The default is set to :code:`1`.
+(For technical reasons when multiple assignments defined all will set to the maximum defined in the config.)
     :tool:
         Alignment tool that is used.
 Currently :code:`bbmap` :code:`bwa`, :code:`exact` are supported.
 Default is :code:`bbmap`.
     :configs: